nicholasob7/Visualize-Covid-Data/README.md

 * Nick Do advised Nicholas ignore deprecation warnings and not uninstall react-scripts again.
 * Nick Chitsamrerng forwarded a github tutorial from "Tech with Tim" to Nicholas.
 * Nicholas was very pleased with the content.

+# Week 3 Day 11-12/07/2022

+**Meeting 14**

+* Held meeting with Nick Do, Nick Chitsamrerng, Nicholas O'Brien.
+* Nick Do a subsequent code follow to complete a rudimentary example calling live disease.sh data into a line chart.
+* Nick Do assessed the task as difficult and wrought with idiosynchracies of javascript.
+* Nick Chitsamrerng and Nicholas O'Brien were impressed by the complexity of the task.
+* Nick Do re-iterated the undesirability of the 'recovered' data available on disease.sh as it ended on 8/04/2021.

+**Subsequence**

+* After the meeting Nick Chitsamrerng and Nicholas O'Brien agreed that adjustment of the yAxis display for goal visualizations was the most important factor in effective data display via chart.js.
+* Nick Chitsamrerng and Nicholas O'Brien also agreed that 'recovered' data was unsuitable unless a time span was able to be solved for disease.sh data.